Ph: 00971 4313 2843

 However, very intensely yellow diamonds are highly prized and can be very expensive.
 These are known as Fancy Yellow diamonds.

 Colour is graded on sliding scales.
-The GIA (Gemmological Institute of America) scale, ranging from D to Z, is the most common colour scale used in the UK.
-Some of the other gemmological laboratories have a different scale for diamond colour.
+The GIA (Gemological Institute of America) scale, ranging from D to Z, is the most common colour scale used.
+Some of the other gemological laboratories have a different scale for diamond colour.

 Because of the gradual increase in colour up the scale, it is very difficult for the untrained eye to tell the difference between one grade and the next grade.
 For example, telling the difference between an “F” colour diamond and a “G” colour diamond is difficult.
 However, it is much easier to tell the difference between a “D” grade diamond and an “I” grade diamond.

-“D” colour diamonds are very rare and subsequently are very highly priced relative to the other colour grades.
+It illustrates the large decrease in price from “D” to “E” grade, and the subsequent linear decrease from “E” to “J” grade.“D” colour diamonds are very rare and subsequently are very highly priced relative to the other colour grades.

 You might be wondering how a diamond is actually assigned a colour grade.
 There are two primary methods: